WeblateOrg/weblate/docs/devel/integration.rst

 ++++++++++++++++++++++++++++++

-For monolingual files (see :ref:`formats`) Weblate might add new translation strings not present in the :guilabel:`template`, and not in actual translations.
+For monolingual files (see :ref:`formats`) Weblate might add new translation strings not present in the :ref:`component-template`, and not in actual translations.
 It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
 If you want to do this, please install :ref:`addon-weblate.cleanup.generic` addon which will handle the